dfds/dojo/workshops/git-github-deep-dive/katas/6/kata/README.md

 git commit -m "Commit #2 on main branch"
 ```

-### 4. Create a new branch called "rebase-target" with some commits
+### 4. Create a new branch called "rebase-target" with some more commits
 In order to better understand how `git rebase` works we need to create a second branch with its own commit history:

 ```